Parking

 Demand Management:

-In general, the combination of on street and off street parking within the City has ample capacity to accommodate parking demand.
-This does not mean that drivers will have immediate access to the most desirable spot in every location all the time.
+In general, the combination of on-street and off-street parking within the City creates enough parking to meet demand.
+This does not mean that drivers will have immediate access to the most desirable spot in every location at all times.
 There are areas and times (such as special events) where parking demand exceeds capacity.
 The City uses 85% occupancy as the threshold for labeling an area “over capacity”.
-Anything less than 85% capacity typically means there are 1 or more spaces, in a given area, available.
+Anything less than 85% capacity typically means there are 1 or more spaces available in a given area.
 This ensures that drivers will have reasonable access to their destination.

 Ideally, Traffic and Highways Bylaw 5000 would be adequate to manage parking, however this is not always the case.
 High demand areas such as downtown, the Hospital, or the University are known to have high parking demand.
 This is actually an indicator that the area is thriving and should be viewed as a positive.
 That said, in order to sustain the health of the area it may be necessary to introduce additional parking regulations to ensure that an 85% operating capacity is maintained.